Tiger, Tyrant, Bandit, Businessman: A Conversation with Brian DeMare

 IF: In the gallery of characters you portray, is there one you favour?
 I found myself sympathising with Merchant Zha, the protagonist of the fourth casefile, a poor fellow who had terrible luck and made all possible wrong choices at the wrong time.

 BD: The book starts and ends with two great characters.
 The first casefile features Scholarly Wu, a Confucian gentleman who nearly found himself marching with bandits to take on the People’s Liberation Army.
 And I close the book with the case of Merchant Zha, who as you mention was an outsider dogged by bad luck.
 These two men suffered no shortage of misfortune, but luckily Scholarly Wu and Merchant Zha both had their day in court.
 In their testimonies, they insisted on their innocence, and I was lucky enough to find their voices in the archives.
-Discovering and sharing the voices of these two fascinating but flawed rural citizens have been one of the highlights of my career as a historian.
+Discovering and sharing the voices of these two fascinating but flawed rural citizens has been one of the highlights of my career as a historian.
 Perhaps that’s why these days I find myself most thinking about Kuang Number Four, the peasant who unwittingly played a decisive role in the downfall of what security officers called the Bodhisattva Society.
 Because his testimony is missing from the archives, his voice has been lost to history—a small tragedy in the epic story of China’s revolution, but a tragedy nevertheless.